ricmmartins/fasthack-linux/README.md

 :robot: **[AI for Infrastructure Professionals](https://ai4infra.com)** — Learn how AI is transforming infrastructure management.

+:cloud: **[AKS Learning](https://aks-learning.github.io)** — Using Azure?
+Go from zero to production on Azure Kubernetes Service — networking, security, observability, scaling, and GitOps.

 ## Coach's Guide

 In the [Coach](./Coach/) directory are the guidelines for running the hackathon as an event, as well as the solutions for the proposed challenges.
 If you are doing the hackathon as a student, don't look at the solutions during the hack!
 Go learn something. :)